Skip to main content

 Set a calendar reminder.
 Open shared resources, scan Who has access, remove anyone who’s left the firm or the matter.

-View for colleagues who consume.
+View only for colleagues who consume.
 Edit for the people who maintain it.
-Admin is for co-owners only; granting Admin lets someone delete the resource.
+Full Access is for co-owners only; it lets someone delete the resource.
+(In the sharing dropdown these read Can view, Can edit and Full access.)

 Next steps